Agent Skills: code-simplifier

 • Never commit.
 Leave staging and the commit message to the human.

-• Make sure any repository linters pass.
+• Make sure any repository linters pass — including no new unused-code warnings.